 Please use the Manuscript Formatting Example found here to see how your entry should look.
 Entries with borders or frames on the manuscript pages will not be allowed.
 For all entries, the following guidelines must be used:

 1. Use 12-point font, double-spaced, with one-inch margins.
 The contest requires the use of Times New Roman, Courier New, Garamond, Cambria, or Book Antiqua.

 2. The one-page synopsis should have the same format as the manuscript EXCEPT that it should be single-spaced instead of double-spaced, and it should start at the top of the page one double-space below the header.
 Start the first page of your manuscript, whether prologue or chapter, 4 double spaces (8 single spaces) below the header.
-Each subsequent chapter must begin 4 double-spaces (8 single spaces) below the header.
+Each subsequent chapter must begin on a separate page 4 double-spaces (8 single spaces) below the header. on a separate page.

 3. Include a header on each manuscript with the title, category/genre, estimated manuscript word count, and page numbers.
 The header must be in a same font as the rest of the blurb and manuscript.
 NO entrant’s name or pseudonym should be in the header.
 See manuscript formatting example here.